Interdisciplinary Humanities in Ireland

 SPEND YOUR SUMMER TERM IN THE EMERALD ISLE!

 Join Drs.
-Dustin Anderson and Finbarr Curtis on a 3-week journey to the country of Ireland.
-Learn about the country and its role in the Western world’s understanding of terrorism and surveillance on a transnational scale while exploring the countryside outward from the program’s base in Waterford.
+Dustin Anderson and Dan Pioske on a 3-week journey to the country of Ireland.
+Learn about the country and its role in the Western world’s understanding of myth, memory, and religion on a transnational scale while exploring the countryside outward from the program’s base in Waterford

 Students have the opportunity to earn and must be enrolled in at least 4 credit hours to participate on this program during the Summer A term.
 Students can choose from either of the following: